-\yeounoh{One limitation of our study, as we study the impact of long context and extra contextual information on NL2SQL, is missing benchmark datasets that model certain enterprise use cases where there are hundreds of very wide tables with thousands of columns.
-Also there is this aspect of less descriptive and similar table and column names that render schema linking much more challenging.
-Such use cases would be challenging in general for schema linking and also exacerbates the costs of long context techniques as with increased amounts of schema information.
-To this end, we tried to incorporate as many challenging NL2SQL benchmark datasets and evaluated how the long-context model perform with very low density information (e.g., providing full schema details and sample values from tens of irrelevant tables and DBs, while only a few columns are relevant, Table~\ref{tab:tbr_bird_ex_acc}).
-We observe that extra information is less distracting and the long context techniques perform as good as the baselines without them.
-Filtering and ranking the most relevant information should still be critical in terms of both accuracy and the costs, but unless the retrieval is very accurate, providing more information for higher recall at the cost of lower precision is a good strategy.
-We expect these insights would hold for more extreme use cases, and become more evident as long context LLMs improves in the future; for instance, our long-context NL2SQL pipeline yields much stronger results on a enterprise data warehouse benchmark BEAVER than the baseline results from~\citep{chen2024beaver} (see Table~\ref{tab:benchmarks}). }
+\yeounoh{One limitation of our study, as we analyze the impact of long context and additional contextual information on NL2SQL, is the absence of benchmark datasets that accurately model enterprise use cases.
+Such cases typically involve hundreds of very wide tables with thousands of columns, as well as schemas with less descriptive and similar table and column names, making schema linking significantly more challenging.
+These scenarios not only pose inherent difficulties for schema linking, but further exacerbate the cost of long-context techniques due to the increased amount of schema information.
+To address this, we incorporated multiple challenging NL2SQL benchmark datasets and evaluated how the long-context model performs in cases with very low density information (e.g., providing full schema details and sample values from tens of irrelevant tables and DBs, while only a few columns are relevant, as shown in Table~\ref{tab:tbr_bird_ex_acc}).
+We observe that extra information is generally not distracting, and the long context techniques perform as well as the baselines without them.
+While filtering and ranking the most relevant information remain crucial for both accuracy and cost, our findings suggest that, unless retrieval is highly accurate, increasing recall by including more information - even at the expensive of lower precision - is a beneficial strategy.
+We expect that these insights will hold for more extreme use cases and become increasingly evident as long context LLMs continue to improve.
+For instance, our long-context NL2SQL pipeline yields significantly better results on the enterprise data warehouse benchmark BEAVER compared to the baseline results from~\citep{chen2024beaver} (see Table~\ref{tab:benchmarks}). }